-- it is fair having regard to all the known facts; and - the Settlement Agreement will contribute to the efficient, effective and economic use of resources. - 4.6.3 A Settlement Agreement will include the following: - admissions by reference to the prescribed contraventions; - a statement that the prescribed contraventions have ceased or are being addressed; - a statement from the regulated entity that it has disclosed all relevant information in its possession; - appropriate sanctions; - any discount for early settlement; - a detailed public statement; and - other relevant terms. - 4.6.4 The Settlement Agreement will represent the final agreed position between the parties and will specify the prescribed contraventions in respect of which a settlement has been agreed.
+- The Settlement Agreement will represent the final agreed position between the parties and will specify the prescribed contraventions in respect of which a settlement has been agreed.
 The Central Bank expects that all Settlement Agreements will contain admissions by the regulated entity in respect of the prescribed contraventions contained therein. - 4.6.5 The Settlement Agreement will contain details of the sanction(s) imposed on the regulated entity and, where a monetary penalty has been imposed, the manner in which such monetary penalty is to be paid.
-Where applicable, the Settlement Agreement will also include any discount applied pursuant to the Early Settlement Discount Scheme. - 4.6.6 Both parties shall adhere to the terms of the Settlement Agreement.
-However, if the regulated entity fails to comply with the terms of the Settlement Agreement the Central Bank may apply to the High Court for an order requiring the regulated entity to comply with the terms of the agreement, and/or may seek to recover any monetary amount agreed to in a court of competent jurisdiction as a debt due to the Central Bank.
-Further, should additional material information emerge, which was not brought to the attention of the Central Bank during the course of the Investigation, the Central Bank may, if the circumstances warrant it, commence a further Investigation into the regulated entity.
+Where applicable, the Settlement Agreement will also include any discount applied pursuant to the Early Settlement Discount Scheme. - Both parties shall adhere to the terms of the Settlement Agreement.
+However, if the 4.6.6 regulated entity fails to comply with the terms of the Settlement Agreement the Central Bank may apply to the High Court for an order requiring the regulated entity to comply with the terms of the agreement, and/or may seek to recover any monetary amount agreed to in a court of competent jurisdiction as a debt due to the Central Bank.
+Further, should additional material information emerge, which was not brought to the attention of the Central Bank during the course of the Investigation, the Central Bank may, if the circumstances warrant it, commence a further Investigation into the regulated entity. - 4.6.7 Where the prescribed contraventions are admitted by the regulated entity but agreement cannot be reached as to the sanctions to be imposed, a Settlement Agreement cannot be entered into.